By Federico M. Richter, MD

 Why are these measurements so important?
 People that are overweight, especially in the midsection are prone to secondary health complications.
 Large midsections very often contain visceral fat, which is deep within the organs.

 Contributing health issues and disorders are as follows:

 • Hypertension (high blood pressure)

 • VASCULAR DISEASE

 It’s common for people that are overweight to be unable to see their ankles, and they may be so affected by the swelling of their ankles and calves that they cannot walk far or get their shoes on.
 One of the most common causes of leg swelling by far is bad veins circulation and coupled with obesity; this means that disease states are needing to be addressed by a vein specialist.

 One of the most common causes of ankle and leg swelling is a blood clot from the “damaged veins” or Venus Insufficiency.
 This is the most critical possibility, due to the likelihood of it being life-threatening.

-Dr. Richter focuses on the newest developments in minimally invasive Vein Treatments.
-As a venous and lymphatic specialist, he is dedicated to treating Varicose and Spider Veins and their underlying causes.
-Dr. Richter has over a decade of experience in the specialized field of diagnosing and treating vein disease He is certified by the American Board of Venous and Lymphatic Medicine and an active member of the American College of Phlebology and also has accumulated an impressive list of qualifications and educational accomplishments during the course of his career.
+With over a decade of experience in the specialized medical field of diagnosing and treating vein disease, Dr. Richter was one of the first doctors to use lasers to treat a variety of vein diseases in Argentina.
+Certified by the American Board of Venous and Lymphatic Medicine and an active member of the American College Of Phlebology, Dr. Richter has also accumulated an impressive list of qualifications and educational accomplishments during the course of his career.